GOTSYS.CONF(5) File Formats Manual GOTSYS.CONF(5)

 authorized key ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIAQ2ZWscmMeCYLwm07gDSf0jApFJ58bMNxiErDqUrFz4

-authorized key ecdsa-sha2-nistp256 "AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBBVqRHzWh20u49JoZPc34pBFo7w+0KGRCnkuNbeR7ufJUbXceDwzgssQHDVILD1QK0Mmku2jLo1MG/BtwTVpsWc=" flan_squee@localhost
+authorized key ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBBVqRHzWh20u49JoZPc34pBFo7w+0KGRCnkuNbeR7ufJUbXceDwzgssQHDVILD1QK0Mmku2jLo1MG/BtwTVpsWc= flan_squee@localhost

 }